Leo-CICAL/Formation_Git_DVB/Tp/tp.md

 In the second mini-project, you'll be mimicking the steps you'll take with nearly every DevMountain project you do.
 You'll 'fork' the DevMountain repository, link your computer with your fork, then push those changes up to your GitHub.

-Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project portion.
-You'll fork your group's repo, link your computer with your fork, push changes to your GitHub, then make a 'Pull Request' into your group's repo.
+Finally, in the last mini-project you'll see the power of Git when you're programmming with a groupe !

 I hope you're going to like it, and I'me here if you need me !
 (If I made any errors using english, sorry not sorry <3)